 Unfortunately, I can’t recommend any of these products, and by the look of the reviews online, most people don’t find them useful at all.

-Instead, you can try adding meat tenderizer or pineapple juice to your dog’s food to make the waste unpalatable.
+Instead, you can try adding a meat tenderizer, canned pumpkin, apple cider vinegar, or pineapple juice to your dog’s food to deter him from eating his own poop.